Congressional District # 01

 Today, the remaining threat is from a TCE plume that extends between the former PMC facility and the former municipal well location.
 Since the municipal well no longer exists and all residents in the area are served by city water, the emphasis has shifted to containing the remaining contamination and preventing any significant release to Little Traverse Bay surface water.

 The primary source of contamination, the former PMC building was torn down in July 2004.
 The site has been replaced by a new condominium development, the first phase of which was sold out in 2005.
-The foundation for the final phase of the development was completed in 2007.
+The foundation for the final phase of the development was completed in 2007, and construction was completed in 2014.

 A four square block area including and surrounding the site has undergone a major public infrastructure redevelopment by the City of Petoskey.
 Roads have been relocated and repaved, electric/phone/cable utilities have been placed underground, and a completely new lakefront park has been constructed and landscaped.
 The Ingalls well and well house were removed in 2006.
 A new bike path runs through the site which connects the Bay Harbor development to the west with downtown Petoskey to the east.
 Surrounding housing has become extremely desirable for summer homes due to the convenient downtown lakefront location.